vival-web/Klokke.html/README.md

-This is a simple program showing what the time is in real time:)
+This is a simple site showing what the time is in real time:)